 PHOTO 1: : It’s hard not to love the peaceful and tranquil vibe of blue topaz rings.
 In our guide for buying blue topaz rings we recommend either a rhodium plated 925 silver or a white gold setting for the gemstone.
+Photo above is of a blue topaz halo ring from Luxuria.
 [SOURCE: Luxuria Diamonds]

 Also, topaz birthstones signify other interesting meanings.
 People believe that topaz also symbolizes healing and protection.
 Thus, people give topaz to someone who badly needs calming and healing.

 One of the main reasons behind the blue topaz’s resurgence is its affordability.

 Naturally occurring blue topaz is rare.
 Most natural stones are lightly coloured.
 As our Guide for buying blue topaz rings point out below Topaz is fairly common.
 The largest Topaz producer is Brazil.
 Other sources are in Pakistan, Afghanistan, India, China, Burma (Myanmar), Sri Lanka, Japan, Russia, Ukraine, Australia, Madagascar, Namibia, Nigeria, Zimbabwe, Mexico, and the U.S. (California, Utah, and New Hampshire).

 In its pure form, topaz is colorless.
 However, impurities find their way into these gemstones, creating myriad tones.
 Since colors play a big role in the overall aesthetic of the ring, make sure to examine the color before you buy one.